A large, complex organization composed of appointed officials.

 The extent to which appointed bureaucrats can choose courses of action and make policies that are not spelled out in advance by laws.

 A close relationship between an agency, a congressional committee, and an interest group.
+Often becomes a mutually advantageous alliance.

-A network of people in Washington, D.C.-based interest groups, on congressional staffs, in universities and think tanks, and in the mass media, who regularly discuss and advocate public policies.
+A network of people in Washington D.C based interest groups, on congressional staffs, in universities and think tanks, and in the mass media, who regularly discuss and advocate public policies.

 Legislative permission to begin or continue a government program or agency.

 The ability of a congressional committee to review and approve certain agency decisions in advance and without passing a law.
+Such approval is not legally binding on the agency, but few agency heads will ignore the expressed wishes of committees.

 The authority of Congress to block a presidential action after it has taken place.
 The Supreme Court has held that Congress does not have this power.